Madame du Barry: Imprisonment, trial and execution: 1792–93

 Jeanne's slave Zamor, along with another member of du Barry's domestic staff, had joined the Jacobin club.
 He became a follower of the revolutionary George Grieve and then an office-bearer in the Committee of Public Safety.
 Jeanne found out about this in 1792 and questioned Zamor about his connections with Grieve.
 Upon realising the depth of his involvement, she gave him three days' notice to quit her service.
 Zamor promptly denounced his mistress to the committee.

 Based largely on Zamor's testimony, Madame du Barry was suspected of financially assisting émigrés who had fled the revolution, and she was arrested in 1793.
 When the Revolutionary Tribunal of Paris accused her of treason and condemned her to death, she vainly attempted to save herself by revealing the location of the gemstones she had hidden.

 On 8 December 1793 Madame du Barry was beheaded by the guillotine on the Place de la Révolution.
 On the way to the guillotine, she collapsed in the tumbrel and cried, "You are going to hurt me!
 Why?!"
 Terrified, she screamed for mercy and begged the watching crowd for help.
-Her last words to the executioner are said to have been: "De grâce, monsieur le bourreau, encore un petit moment!" – "One more moment, Mr. Executioner, I beg you!"
-She was buried in the Madeleine Cemetery with many other victims including Louis XVI and Marie Antoinette.
+Her last words to the executioner are said to have been: "De grâce, monsieur le bourreau, encore un petit moment!"
+She was buried in the Madeleine Cemetery with multiple other victims, including Louis XVI and Marie Antoinette.

 Although her French estate went to the Tribunal de Paris, the jewels she had smuggled out of France to England were sold at an auction at Christie's in London in 1795.
 Colonel Johann Keglevich took part in the Battle of Mainz with Hessian mercenaries paid by the British with money from this sale.